Philam18/nodejs-slack-bot/README.md

 You can proceed to proceed to start the application with `node app.js`

 ## Usage
-*When you first add the application to your Slack workspace, the bot will not be added to any existing channels.*
+*Remember, when you first add the application to your Slack workspace, the bot will not be added to any existing channels!*
 #### There are two ways get the bot to respond to a query:
 ##### Public/Private channels
 The bot must be a member of to this channel to respond.